Tara Singh Narotam: Published works

-He may have written a commentary on the entire SGGS but it is assumed to be lost.
+Tara Singh wrote exegetical, lexicographical, theological, and doctrinal works, with him showing Vedantic influence in his works on Sikhism.
+He was also influenced by the Sanskritic works of the Vedic, Shastric, and Puranic literature.
+He may have written a commentary on the entire Guru Granth Sahib but it is assumed to be lost.
 His more famous works are Gurmat Nirnay Sagar, Sri Gur Tirath Sangrah, and Guru Girarath Kos.
 Other notable works include a commentary on Bani of the Bhagats included in the Guru Granth Sahib.